mdminhazulhaque/kakitangan-cli/README.md

 -----------------------  -----------------
 ```

 Going back home?
-Don't want anyone sneak into your Kakitangan account?
-You can logout anytime.
+Don't want anyone to sneak into your Kakitangan account?
+You can log out anytime.
 It's easy.

 ```
 $ kakitangan.py logout